-White Plains, NY (January 31, 2013)—The Society of Motion Picture and Television Engineers has issued a call for papers for the SMPTE 2013 Annual Technical Conference and Exhibition, to be held October 22-24 in Hollywood, CA.
+White Plains, NY (February 17, 2015)—The Society of Motion Picture and Television Engineers (SMPTE) is seeking proposals for technical papers for the SMPTE 2015 Annual Technical Conference & Exhibition (SMPTE 2015), October 26-29 in Hollywood, CA.

 The proposed papers must be informational and address technical theory, research, innovation, application, or practice specific to any of the evolving technologies associated with the media technology industry.
 The proposals themselves, comprising a topic heading, paper title, and one-page abstract, must be submitted no later than June 26.

 "As the premier annual technology event covering current and future developments in media technology, content creation, image and sound, over-the-top, and the allied arts and sciences, the SMPTE Annual Technical Conference & Exhibition draws the motion-imaging industries' elite technology decision-makers and thought leaders," said Paul Chapman, program chair for SMPTE 2015.
 "Presentation of technical papers thus affords authors a unique and valuable opportunity to showcase research, innovation, and expertise in evolving areas of motion-imaging technology.
 Given the rapid pace at which our field is advancing, I expect that this year's paper presentations will delve into a variety of exciting and significant topics."